Pre-Push Security for AI-Era Development

 02

 A thin local collector inventories dependencies, secrets, configurations, IDE extensions, AI toolchains, and credential surfaces.
-Only redacted metadata leaves your machine.
+Tokens are truncated before transmission.
+Source code is never uploaded.
+Only redacted metadata reaches the cloud.

 03